 I met a frustrated marketing manager who had spent months interviewing customers, only to hear his boss say, “Nah, I don’t think they want that; they want this.”
 His interviews lacked credibility because interviewers often hear want they want to hear… and then parade some customer quotes for support.
 Customer data is a key organic growth input.

 And you need quantitative data, which measure customer importance and satisfaction on key outcomes.
 (See Figure 3: If you make resins for paint, you’d probably target “Hiding Power” and “Crayon Removal.”)
 Skip quantiﬁcation and your new product will be based on assumptions, bias and wishful thinking.

 Unlike B2C producers, your product might be part of your customer’s product, your customers’ customer’s product, and so on.
 It’s a mistake to interview only your direct customers, because they are usually unable or unwilling to disclose downstream customers’ deepest needs.
 Also, B2C producers assign “one vote” per consumer… while you need to weight the buying power and value chain position of downstream customers.

 #7.
 Ignoring competitors when you design your product

 I ﬁnd most product development processes are far too casual–and late–in assessing competitive offerings.
+Success in organic growth requires more.
 Your new product only makes a lot of money if two conditions are satisﬁed: A) Your product offers signiﬁcant value to customers, and B) customers cannot get this value elsewhere.
 Interviews only tell you about Condition A. You need side-by-side testing to learn about Condition B. This allows you to attack competitive weak spots, avoid getting blind-sided, and optimize pricing.